MinecraftForge/MinecraftForge/README.txt

 Windows: gradlew.bat setupDevWorkspace
 MacOS/Linux: gradlew setupDevWorkspace

-If you wish to use the Eclipse IDE, run gradle eclipse instead of gradle setupDevWorkspace.
+If you wish to use the Eclipse IDE, run gradle eclipse instead of gradle setupDevWorkspace, or install the Gradle plugin for Eclipse and import the Forge source folder as a Gradle project.

 For Contributors: (Note: This assumes you have Gradle installed.
 If you don't, use gradlew(.bat) instead of gradle.